tamlthari/tiki_PostGreSQL_app/README.md

     - The URL path is used to input query to the app
     - /product/getid/[id] will query and return the product by id
     - /product/getseller/[seller] will query by seller and return all products from the seller ([seller] input is case sensitive), for example, /product/getseller/FORD will return all products by FORD
+    - /product/getcategory/[categoryid] will query the products by the category id
     - /category/getid/[id] will return the category by id
 2. View Tiki analysis presentation
     - Tiki Analysis is embed at /presentation and can be viewed by going to /presentation or clicking on 'Go to Tiki analysis Slides' button